 Travel trailers are increasingly popular with small families and friends who like to camp together under one secure roof.

 Most RV parks and campgrounds will accommodate these sites for about the same amount that you would pay for a tenting site.
-This makes it easier than ever to find a 2 bedroom travel trailer that can meet your needs.
+This makes it easier than ever to find an RV trailers with 2 bedrooms that can meet your needs.

 One of the more common priorities in this market segment is the need for a travel trailer that has two bedrooms.